MaggieWesolowska/js-api-pagination/README.md

 # js-api-pagination

-fetching api posts by pages and using buttons to switch pages
+fetching api posts by pages and creating buttons to switch between pages